Healthy Homes Assessment Silverstream

 Home Assessments Silverstream for Rental Properties

-There are numerous things to check in a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+There are a myriad of things to be able to examine during the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home have sufficient ventilation including extractor fans?

-The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to schedule your rental properties home evaluation.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be significant for property managers and landlords.
+For professional advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties